 Even though inspectors are not required to identify the cause of a problem, they often do.
 For example, inspectors may think that if a crack in a foundation wall is wider toward the top, the cause must be soil heaving, but this isn't always true.
 If the crack is near a corner and the corner experiences enough settling, the foundation will crack, the corner will settle, leaving the crack wider toward the top.

 Inaccurate description of conditions can result in:

-- Financial damage- buyer or seller spends money needlessly.
+- Financial damage- buyer or seller spends money needlessly or incorrectly.

-- Inspector liability- the inspector may be liable for financial damages, or injury or death if he describes the condition in a way in which the narrative fails to protect.
+- Inspector liability- the inspector may be liable for financial damages, injury, or death if he describes the condition in a way in which the narrative fails to protect.